 Serves as an extension of Statics and includes the study of mechanical properties of materials and their limitations in engineering design by the study or stresses, strains, torsion forces, shear forces, and deflections placed upon these materials.

 Marketing Courses

 MAR 111 Principles of Sales

-Enables the student to understand and develop ethical sales techniques and covers the role of selling in the marketing process.
+Addresses ethical sales techniques, the role of selling, and the marketing process.
 Areas of emphasis include behavioral considerations in the buying and selling process and sales techniques.

 MAR 117 Principles of Retailing